 4. Focus on what's in front of you

-One big part about practicing mindfulness is being "mindful."
+One big part of practicing mindfulness is being "mindful."
 (Shocker!)
 What this basically means is that instead of going to your next meeting and reading your email or thinking about your latest project, you actually listen to what's being said in the meeting.
 In every conversation you have with your co-workers, actively participate and act compassionate towards them.
 This is a foundational point of mindfulness.

 While software probably can't help you put down the phone or close the laptop during your next conference (or, in the case of telecommunication, close other apps), it can help you focus on your workload.
 As we discussed earlier, being able to create customized dashboards in whatever program you use to collaborate with your colleagues can help you see your tasks for today or this week.
 Additionally, when your entire team's projects are in the same tool, you can eliminate the pesky meetings that only serve to update one another on what's going on.